 3. Add in the dry ingredients: salt, psyllium husk, almond flour, coconut flour, oat fiber, sweetener and baking powder.

 4. Blend on the highest speed until the mixture is creamy and make sure there aren't any lumps left behind.
 If there's unblended powders stuck to the walls of the jar, stop for a moment to scrape it with a spatula, and blend it in.

-5. Fill in your muffin liners to 3/4 full.
-Add one heaping tablespoon of blueberries on top of each liner, and gently mix the blueberries in the batter.
+5. Fill in your jumbo muffin liners to 3/4 full (about 130 grams of batter).
+Add one heaping tablespoon of blueberries (30 grams) on top of each liner, and gently mix the blueberries in the batter.

 US Cups approximate conversion: Use 1/2 cup water, 1/4 cup whipping cream, 1/4 cup butter, 1 1/2 cup almond flour, 1/2 cup coconut flour, 1/4 cup oat fiber, 1 cup sweetener.
 Other ingredients as indicated.

-The cooking time listed is for 6 extra large muffin liners.
+The cooking time listed is for 6 jumbo muffin liners.
 You can make more muffins in smaller liners, but the baking time will be less.
-Check on your muffins after 30 minutes for doneness, the tops should be golden brown.
+If making a whole cake, the time will be longer.
+Check on your muffins for doneness, the tops should be golden brown.

 I tested the recipe without the psyllium husk and the texture was not as good.
 So please, the achieve the full pleasure you know you deserve, don't skip on it!